117nyx/Placeholder/index.md

 Projects Include:

 ##Calculator
-*digital calculator using classes and math functions
+Digital calculator using classes and math functions

 ##Space Game
-*object oriented solution to a space shooter game
+Object oriented solution to a space shooter game